Asami Sato

-Asami Sato (佐藤麻美, Satō Asami) is a major character in the Nickelodeon animated television series The Legend of Korra (2012–2014).
+Asami Sato (佐藤麻美, Satō Asami) is a major character in the Nickelodeon animated television series The Legend of Korra (2012–2014) and is part of the Avatar: The Last Airbender world.
 The character and the series, a sequel to Avatar: The Last Airbender (2005–2008), were created by Michael Dante DiMartino and Bryan Konietzko.
 She is voiced by Seychelle Gabriel.
-The series' final scene, indicating the beginning of a romantic relationship between Asami and the female lead character, Korra, was unprecedented in its representation of LGBT persons in western children's television, with the characters' relationship fully explored in the comic continuations Turf Wars (2017–2018), Ruins of the Empire (2019–2020), and Patterns in Time (2022–2023).
+The series' final scene, indicating the beginning of a romantic relationship between Asami and the female lead character, Korra, was unprecedented in its representation of LGBTQ persons in western children's television, with the characters' relationship fully explored in the comic continuations Turf Wars (2017–2018), Ruins of the Empire (2019–2020), and Patterns in Time (2022–2023).

 Unlike many characters in the world of The Legend of Korra, Asami is not able to "bend", or telekinetically create, control and manipulate any of the four elements: water, earth, fire or air/wind.
 She is the only child of wealthy industrialist Hiroshi Sato, who invented the "Satomobile" (car) and whose company, Future Industries, is headquartered in Republic City.
 Asami is a skilled engineer, pilot and driver, and a competent unarmed combatant.

 Asami has been well-received with publications.
 Many reviewers were content with her growth past being a love interest for Mako, and felt the relationship was not worth reviving.
 However, reception to her relationship with Korra was mostly positively received.